kaihoyu/studiolynn/README.md

 https://assetstore.unity.com/packages/3d/vehicles/controllable-forklift-free-80275

 ### 2.2 Autonomous Vehicle
 In the scene 2.2, there are four ways of moving wheel-based agents autonomously without keyborad control.
+Note for different kinds of agents, the moving principles can be differently applied, you can also develop your own script and logic for autonomous moving.

 Example 01: Tesla follows NavMesh Agent(patrol)

+The NavMesh Agent is set to a *patrol* script, moving between two points.

 Example 02: Tesla follows Target on a path

 Path Creator is an external plug-in that allows you to create a path in Unity, it can either be Bezier path or Vertex path.
 The path can be 3 dimensional or attached to a 2D plane, you can control the shape of the path just like using control points to control curves in Rhino.
 It can be open or cloese.

 See tutorials on Path Creator: https://www.youtube.com/watch?v=saAQNRSYU9k
 Path Creator github: https://github.com/SebLague/Path-Creator